brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

 If all is well, then you can start the service in the background using these commands:

 {{<highlight bash>}}
-sudo systemctl start lora-app-server
+sudo systemctl start chirpstack-application-server
 {{< /highlight >}}

-## Using the LoRa (App) Server
+## Using the ChirpStack Network Server stack

-### Se tup your first gateway and device
+### Setup your first gateway and device

-To get started with LoRa (App) Server, please follow the [First gateway and device]({{<relref "first-gateway-device.md">}}) guide.
+To get started with the ChirpStack Network Server stack, please follow the [First gateway and device]({{<relref "first-gateway-device.md">}}) guide.
 It explains how to log in to the web-interface and add your first gateway and device.

 ### Integrate your applications

-In the LoRa App Server step, you have created a Pub/Sub topic named `lora-app-server`.
-This will be the topic used by LoRa Server for publishing device events and to which your application(s) need to subscribe in order to receive LoRaWAN device data.
+In the ChirpStack Application Server step, you have created a Pub/Sub topic named `chirpstack-application-server`.
+This will be the topic used by ChirpStack Network Server for publishing device events and to which your application(s) need to subscribe in order to receive LoRaWAN device data.